adamsitnik/adamsitnik.github.io/_posts/2017-08-16-Disassembly-Diagnoser.md

 # How it works?

 As some of you might know in BenchmarkDotNet we have the host process (what you run in the console) and child process, which executes the benchmark and reports results back to the host.
 The child process is generated, compiled and executed by the host.
-With such architecture we can benchmark given .NET code for any config desired by the user (any JIT, any .NET framework, any GC configuration).
+With such architecture, we can benchmark given .NET code for any config desired by the user (any JIT, any .NET framework, any GC configuration).
 Last but not least it helps to make the results more stable.
-GC is self tuning and JIT can make some extra optimizations, but with process per benchmark you always get clean score.
+GC is self-tuning and JIT can make some extra optimizations, but with process per benchmark, you always get the clean score.

 ## Desktop .NET